jtsternberg/IFTTT-Post-Formats/readme.md

 * `ifttt-audio`
 * `ifttt-chat`

-So for my YouTube -> WordPress recipe, I have it adding the 'ifttt-video' category, and voilà, when it's published, the format has been set.
+So for my YouTube -> WordPress recipe, I have it adding the 'ifttt-video' category in IFTTT (IFTTT allows you to specify the category for the posts it creates), and voilà, when it's published, the format has been set.

 If you want to instead set the new post to a custom post type, you can do so by setting the category in IFTTT to one that matches this pattern: **`ifttt-posttype-{post_type_slug}`**.
 So if you wanted to create new WordPress pages with IFTTT, you would add the **`ifttt-posttype-page`** category.

+And finally, if you want the IFTTT categories to be stored as a *different* taxonomy, you can do so by setting the category in IFTTT to one that matches this pattern: **`ifttt-taxonomy-{taxonomy_slug}`**.

+**Note:** These speciall `ifttt-*` categories will not actually be set on the post/page/object.
+These are 'special' categories which simply serve as flags for which post format, post-type or taxonomy to send the data to, and they are removed from the list of categories which are actually stored to the post.

-Hope you find this useful.
+Hope you find this useful!

 ## Installation ##